 Diagnosis is no cakewalk.
 Your mast cells release over 200 different substances!
-Knowing which is the right one to measure is the like finding the proverbial needle in a haystack.
+Knowing which is the right one to measure is like finding the proverbial needle in a haystack.
 To further complicate matters, substances like histamine degrade minutes after being released.
 This makes catching elevated levels in your blood even trickier.

-Before any lab testing, look to your symptoms.
+Before any lab testing, start with your symptoms.
 Symptoms point in the direction of mast cell activation syndrome.
-Go through the above list of symptoms, if you’re dealing with nearly all of them, you should start considering mast cell activation syndrome.
+Go through the list of symptoms above.
+If you’re dealing with nearly all of them, you should start considering mast cell activation syndrome.

 Another hallmark sign of mast cell activation syndrome is utter confusion surrounding which foods you tolerate and which foods provoke a reaction in your body.
 If the foods you tolerate changes from one day to another, this should get you thinking about overactive mast cells.

 Another sign that points in the direction of mast cell activation syndrome are your previous diagnosis.
-A diagnosis like chronic fatigue syndrome, fibromyalgia, IBS, etc. all could be the result of overactive mast cells.
-If your doctor diagnosed you with one of those strange conditions, further investigation in the health of your mast cells is warranted.
+A diagnosis like chronic fatigue syndrome, fibromyalgia, or IBS could actually be the result of overactive mast cells.
+If your doctor diagnosed you with one of those vague conditions, further investigation in the health of your mast cells is warranted.

 But symptoms aren’t a concrete diagnosis.
 Lab tests are.
 Fortunately, there are a number of labs you can run to help identify if your mast cells are misbehaving.
 Below I give you a list of some of the current testing options for mast cell activation syndrome:

-All of these tests are incredibly specialized.
-If you’re working within the conventional medical system, I suspect your only chance of having them run will be after consulting with a hematologist.
-It’s highly unlikely that your family physician (unless he/she is functionally trained) will be able to order the above labs.
+Unfortunately all of these tests are incredibly specialized.
+If you’re working within the conventional medical system, it’s likely that the only way you will be given these tests will be after consulting with a hematologist.
+It’s highly unlikely that your family physician (unless he/she is functionally trained) will be able to order these labs.

 Now that you know exactly what mast cell activation syndrome is and how to properly diagnose it, let’s jump into treatment.
 To be clear, mast cell activation syndrome tends to be a symptom of another illness.
 Said another way, your mast cells become destabilized by an infectious agent.